c0-lt/CarBlocks/README.md

 ## Project team

 The project team is composed of 4 consultants and 2 developers from the Rinkeby 2022 class by the blockchain school [Alyra](https://alyra.fr/).
-The project was ranked 1st 🏆 out of 45, with a score of 18.4/20.

 Role | Name | Social
 ------------ | ------------- | -------------